 The authorized capital of the Company consists of an unlimited number of common shares without par value.
-The number of common shares issued and fully paid as at March 31, 2022 and at the date of this MD&A was 46,523,362.
+The number of common shares issued and fully paid as at June 30, 2022 and at the date of this MD&A was 46,523,362.

-As at March 31, 2022, the Company had 19,200,885 and 1,982,000 common shares subject to escrow and pooling restrictions respectively.
-As of the date of this MD&A, the Company had 14,400,664 and 991,000 common shares subject to escrow and pooling restrictions respectively.
+As at June 30, 2022 and the date of this MD&A, the Company had 14,400,664 and 991,000 common shares subject to escrow and pooling restrictions respectively.
 The remainder of these shares will be released from restrictions in tranches through October 2023.